christophehurpeau/pob/packages/pob-babel/README.md

 </h3>

 <p align="center">
-  Build and watch with babel
+  Build and watch with babel and typescript
 </p>

 <p align="center">